Methods of Enquiry in Psychology: A Complete Guide (Free PDF)

 Analysis of Data

-Psychological tests, interviews, questionnaires contain a series of close-ended questions and the probable response to these questions are given in a scaled manner and that clearly illustrates the strength and magnitude of the response.
+• Quantitative Method: Psychological tests, interviews, and questionnaires contain a series of closed-ended questions and the probable responses to these questions are given in a scaled manner, which clearly illustrates the strength and magnitude of the response.

 Limitations in Methods of Enquiry in Psychology

-The nature of psychological tools is relative, not absolute and they are developed keeping in view the important features of a particular context.
+• Relative nature of psychological tools: The nature of psychological tools is relative, not absolute, and they are developed keeping in view the important features of a particular context.

-The interpretation of the qualitative data used in the research is characterized by subjective interpretation which means that it varies from individual to individual.
+• Subjective interpretation of qualitative data: The interpretation of the qualitative data used in the research is characterised by subjective interpretation, which means that it varies from individual to individual.

 Ethical Issues with Methods of Enquiry in Psychology

-Participants of the study have the right to privacy and the researcher must safeguard the privacy of the participants by keeping the information provided by them confidential.
+• Confidentiality of the data source: Participants of the study have the right to privacy, and the researcher must safeguard the privacy of the participants by keeping the information provided by them confidential.

 FAQs